digital-cargo/good-practice-truck-preadvice/README.md

 ### Scope

-This good practice details the application of the ONE Record standard specifically in the context of TruckPreAdvice.
+This good practice details the application of the ONE Record standard specifically in the context of the TruckPreAdvice.

 **What this document covers:**